Multi-Company Customer & Vendor Payments in Microsoft Dynamics AX: Part II Using Intercompany Accounting

 - To facilitate reconciliation of all the Due To/From accounts, our clients mark all these accounts as Do Not Allow Manual Entry.
 This will lock these accounts so that users cannot inadvertently post manual entries to them.
 You then have confidence that all the Due To/From accounts across all your companies will balance as they will contain only automatic entries.
 With the proper security, this box can be easily unchecked at month-end as needed to clear out the balances.

 Above is the setup.
 Here is a short video of the actual process to select vendors, settle transactions and pay vendors across multiple legal entities using out-of-the-box Microsoft Dynamics AX Intercompany Accounting functionality.

-Stay tuned for Part III on Centralized Payments and Part IV regarding Collections of this blog series.
-If you have additional question, feel free to contact us here or by calling (800) 729-9971.
+Access our Community Resource Library for Part III on Centralized Payments and Part IV regarding Collections of this blog series.
+If you have additional questions, feel free to contact us here or by calling (800) 729-9971.

 Based on this article, you may be interested in:

 Two-thousand and seventeen is in full force, and it’s time to organize your New Year's resolutions for 2017.
 With that being said, what promises are you going to hold yourself to?
 From something simple like daily gestures of kindness to…Read More